 Make deadlines clear and explain why you’re setting them.
-If a deadline isn’t kept, don’t berate your team–instead, discuss what can be done differently next time to avoid work being submitted past its due date.
+If a deadline isn’t kept, don’t criticize your team–instead, discuss what can be done differently next time to avoid work being submitted past its due date.

 When tasks are delegated, ensure quality work is achieved by providing adequate support throughout the project life cycle.
-Be constructive in your criticism of team member performance; bring issues to resolution quickly and don’t let them drag on.
+Be constructive in your criticism of team member performance; bring issues to resolution quickly, and don’t let them drag on.

 Delegate tasks to the right people

 Ensure you give each person on your team a task suited to their skill set, attitude, and work experience.
 Matching tasks with their strengths (and weaknesses) will improve the overall work quality and help you delegate more effectively.

 You’ll never improve as a project manager unless you know what you’re doing wrong and where you can improve.

 Consider asking one of your colleagues (or even a friend) to assist by acting like the other person in this situation so that they can provide honest feedback on how well or poorly you might have managed them so far.

 Before starting a new project, you should take some time to review the work done on previous projects.
 Here are some questions you can ask yourself when you’re doing this:

 What went well?
 What didn’t go as planned?
 Would anything have been different if you had more time or resources?
 How could those mistakes have been avoided the next time around?

 Did any of your team members excel at specific tasks and stand out?
 What made them so good at what they did?
 Were their ideas implemented successfully by other people on-team or missed opportunities for greatness within the company overall?